edella2/battlefy-lol/README.md

 # Battlefy Challenge

-A user can enter in a players name and recieve stats related to their average total stats for kills deaths and assists.
+A simple application that allows a user to enter a player name.A user will then recieve stats related to their average total stats for kills deaths and assists.
 They can recieve the same stats for each individual hero

 ## Considerations and notes for reviewers